Probing type-II Ising pairing using the spin-mixing parameter: Results

-Two-dimensional TiSe$_2$ has been extensively studied to probe the interplay between superconductivity and possible charge-density waves via doping \cite{Hu2021,Luo2015,May2011,Giang2010}, intercalation \cite{Adam2022,Piatti2022,Lee2021,Morosan2006,Morosan2007}, pressure \cite{Kusmartseva2009,Friend1982}, and layer thickness \cite{Li2016,Chen2015}.
+Two-dimensional TiSe$_2$ has been extensively studied to probe the interplay between superconductivity and possible charge-density waves via doping \cite{Hu2021,Luo2015,May2011,Giang2010}, intercalation \cite{Adam2022,Piatti2023,Lee2021,Morosan2006,Morosan2007}, pressure \cite{Kusmartseva2009,Friend1982}, and layer thickness \cite{Li2016,Chen2015}.
 The charge-density wave phase can be suppressed by intercalation \cite{May2011,Morosan2006} or pressure \cite{Kusmartseva2009}, and superconducting critical temperature ranges $T_c = 0.7 - 3.9$~K \cite{Lee2021}.
-Calculated $b^2_\mathbf{k}$ is shown in Fig.~\ref{fig:bs_b2}(k) for Fermi pockets within the energy window $\pm 50$\,meV formed by the three bands, $B_1$ and $B_2$ around the $\Gamma$ point, and $B_3$ around the $M$ point.
+The calculated $b^2_\mathbf{k}$ is shown in Fig.~\ref{fig:bs_b2}(k) for the Fermi pockets within the energy window $\pm 50$ meV formed by the three bands, $B_1$ and $B_2$ around the $\Gamma$ point, and $B_3$ around the $M$ point.
 The orbital resolved band structure of TiSe$_2$ shown in Fig.~\ref{fig:bs_b2}(l) reveals that the states near the $M$ points are formed by the Ti $d$-orbitals.
-The remaining bands are formed by the $p$-orbitals of Se atoms.
-The band resolved spin-mixing parameters for the $B_1$ and $B_2$ bands, see Fig.~\ref{fig:bs_b2}(m,n) exhibit distinct anisotropy, $b^2_{\parallel}/b^2_{\perp}\approx 10$, in comparison to the $B_3$ band, see Fig.~\ref{fig:bs_b2}(o), which results $\approx 2$.
-The overall $b^2$ anisotropy is dominated by the pockets around the $\Gamma$ point and keeps large polarization even the $B_3$ band enters the Fermi window.
+The remaining bands are formed by the $p$-orbitals of Se atoms, and $d$-orbitals of Ti in the case of the band $B_2$, see Fig.~S4 in the Supplemental Material \cite{supp}.
+The band resolved spin-mixing parameters for the $B_1$ and $B_2$ bands, see Fig.~\ref{fig:bs_b2}(m,n) exhibit distinct but smaller anisotropy than $B_1$ of PdTe$_2$, within the whole doping range, $b^2_{\parallel}/b^2_{\perp}\approx 10-30$.
+The values of $P$ vary between 0.85 and 0.9 for the $B_1$ band and between 0.9 and 0.95 for the $B_2$ band, see Fig.~S6 in the Supplemental Material \cite{supp}.
+In comparison, for the $B_3$ band $b^2_{\parallel}/b^2_{\perp}\approx 2$, see Fig.~\ref{fig:bs_b2}(o).
 Thus, one can expect that only bands $B_1$ and $B_2$ will give a relevant contribution to the Ising enhancement of the upper critical fields in TiSe$_2$.